 Keep it brief!
-There's a 100 character limit, but you can click on the Idea to add more detail and expand on their thoughts.
+There's a 100 character limit, but team members can click on the Idea to add more detail and expand on their thoughts.
+Updates are saved automatically.

 You will be gathering evidence that will ultimately help validate or invalidate your Ideas.
 This can be in the form of customer discovery interviews, A/B tests, smoke tests or one of various other tests.

 By navigating to the Evidence section of your team, you can begin adding Evidence using the + button.
 The Evidence tab is also where you will see other Ideas that have already been added by team members.

 In the same way as adding an Idea, the Summary section provides a space to enter a customer discovery interview transcript, results from a landing page test, and any other information relevant to the evidence.
 The bottom section provides a space where pertinent documents and images can be uploaded as well.